madityarafip/My-Machine-Learning/Machine Learning Zoomcamp/Homework Week 1/README.md

-# Homework for week 1
+# Homework Answer for Week 1
+The Homework question can be seen in this [link](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/01-intro/homework.md).